What is Computer Integrated Manufacturing?

-- CIM also automates the storage of products, as well as the distribution of products from the storehouses.
+- CIM also automates the storage of products and the distribution of products from the storehouses.

-- It also helps with updating financial numbers, logs, and invoices into the computers.
+- It also helps with updating financial numbers, logs, and invoices on the computers.

 One earliest example of automation is telephone switching.
-These switching machines made debut towards around the 19th-century end.
-They were simple machines controlled remotely by a telephone user either by pushing the buttons or turning the dial on the phone.
+These switching machines made their debut towards around the 19th-century end.
+They were simple machines controlled remotely by a telephone user, either by pushing the buttons or turning the dial on the phone.

 Computer Integrated Manufacturing – Challenges

 Computers are machines, and machines could malfunction.
 So, the challenges for the company will increase with the increase in time the computer remains un-operational.
 Based on this, the following are the challenges that a company faces if CIM fails: